syncfusion-content/maui-docs/MAUI/ImageEditor/transformation.md

 The image editor control is capable of showing the mirror image.
 The [Flip](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ImageEditor.SfImageEditor.html#Syncfusion_Maui_ImageEditor_SfImageEditor_Flip_Syncfusion_Maui_ImageEditor_ImageFlipDirection_) method allows you to flip the image horizontally or vertically based on the [ImageFlipDirection](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ImageEditor.ImageFlipDirection.html).
 Flipping the image can be done by either using a toolbar or the [Flip](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ImageEditor.SfImageEditor.html#Syncfusion_Maui_ImageEditor_SfImageEditor_Flip_Syncfusion_Maui_ImageEditor_ImageFlipDirection_) method.

 * ImageFlipDirection - Specifies the direction in which to flip the image.

-In the following example, the `Flip` method is used to vertically flip the image.
+In the following example, the [Flip](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ImageEditor.SfImageEditor.html#Syncfusion_Maui_ImageEditor_SfImageEditor_Flip_Syncfusion_Maui_ImageEditor_ImageFlipDirection_) method is used to vertically flip the image.

 {% tabs %}
 {% highlight C# tabtitle="C#" %}

-              imageEditor.Flip(ImageFlipDirection.Vertical);
+this.imageEditor.Flip(ImageFlipDirection.Vertical);

 {% endhighlight %}
 {% endtabs %}